AndriiBugai/twitter-collage/README.md

 # Solution for qualifying phase of UA Web Challenge VIII
-Web application that creates a collage (.png image) from Twitter avatars.
+Web application that creates collage (.png image) from Twitter avatars.

 Used technologies:
 <ul>